HIHR

 A mission statement is the answer to the question, "Why are you in business?"
 There should be some high-level, long term goal inherent in the statement.

 For instance, consider the Smithsonian's mission statement: "The increase and diffusion of knowledge."
 This implies two goals: finding the best ways to do research and finding the best ways to teach others what they've learned.
-From there, you can break down many smaller goals that support the two main goals.
-This gives you more practical, manageable steps to aim for. >> Think about your potential profits.

 Ultimately, money has to factor in to your long-term goals.
 Your company can't survive without being profitable.
 Even non-profits have a minimum amount of revenue they must bring in each year to continue operations.